Open-Systems-Pharmacology/docs/part-5/requalification.md

    - "**Path**": path to an observed data set file.
 Can be given as remote URL or local file path (s. the [Projects](#projects) section for details).
    - "**Type**": type of an observed data set.
 Can be one of:
      - "_TimeProfile_".
 Corresponding observed data set must have the columns with time values, measurement values and (optionally) error values with units (s. also [here](https://docs.open-systems-pharmacology.org/shared-tools-and-example-workflows/import-edit-observed-data)).
 [Example](https://raw.githubusercontent.com/Open-Systems-Pharmacology/QualificationPlan/7ab7c59dfce9201845ebcd8247b2a5cad344bc03/examples/minimal/reporting%20engine%20input/ObservedData/Itraconazole%20600mg%20MD.csv)
      - "_PKRatio_".
-[Example](https://github.com/Open-Systems-Pharmacology/Pediatric_Qualification_Package_GFR_Ontogeny/blob/4e905c62f348a107e3cb96b7fe44c5f8e201da75/input/PK-Parameters.csv) Mandatory columns are: TODO
+[Example](https://github.com/Open-Systems-Pharmacology/Pediatric_Qualification_Package_GFR_Ontogeny/blob/4e905c62f348a107e3cb96b7fe44c5f8e201da75/input/PK-Parameters.csv) Mandatory columns are: an ID number to reference to ('ID'), PK-parameter value (e.g. AUC or CL) and its unit (e.g 'AUC Avg' ; 'AUC AvgUnit' ), and the simulation duration ('t0' ; 'tend' ; 't Unit').
      - "_DDIRatio_".
 Example: TODO Mandatory columns are: TODO

 ### Sections